igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 {: title="Three-quarters connection loss"}

-The following metrics derive from this last metric and the upstream loss produced by the Q Bit.
+The following metrics derive from this last metric and the upstream loss produced by the Q bit.

 #### End-To-End Loss in the Opposite Direction